stephaniereinders/stephaniereinders_website/content/post/training_testing_sets/training_testing_sets.md

 +++

-In this tutorial I show how to create training and test sets using <span style="font-family:Courier">scikit-learn</span> in Python.
+In this tutorial I show how to separate a dataset into training and test sets using <span style="font-family:Courier">scikit-learn</span> in Python and the Iris dataset.

 > * [Get Started](#get_started)
 > * [Load the Iris Dataset](#load)